 • Certain nonresident interstate carrier employees

-• Persons exempt from federal tax
+• Persons exempt from federal taxes

 • Low-wage persons